Courtesy of WOWSA, Huntington Beach, California.

 22-year-old Corrie Dixon (née Ebbelaar), a Dutch marathon swimmer, set the women's English Channel record time of 10 hours and 43 minutes (England-France), breaking Greta Anderson's record by 18 minutes in 1971.

 Earlier that same year, she had also conquered the Robben Island - Three Anchor Bay swim in South Africa, also in a record time.

 In 1973 was the women’s world marathon swimming champion.
-In 1974, she was ranked third behind Americans Diane Nyad and Sandra Bucha and later moved to Dover, England with her husband Ray Dixon in 1974.
+In 1974, she was ranked third behind Americans Diana Nyad and Sandra Bucha and later moved to Dover, England with her husband Ray Dixon in 1974.

 After hanging up her swimsuit, Corrie continued in the sport through coaching.
 They acted as swimming coaches to Dover Lifeguard Club before focusing on open water swimming, not only for Dover swimmers, but also those who came from far and wide to attempt the English Channel.
 She combined a rigorous pool swimming regimen with an admittedly tough open water training program that began as early as April in Dover, depending on the weather.

 Coached by Corrie, swimmers from Dover produced a long and impressive list of results:

 1981: England-France relay (average age of the team 15) in 7:17 (world record)

 1982: Richard Charlesworth, France-England in 8:52 (world record)